AmpelProject/Ampel-core/_sources/legacy.rst.txt

     ]
   }

+.. note:: All of the configuration files mentioned here can also be supplied in JSON_ format.
+We strongly recommend YAML_, however, since it is easier for a human to write and can include comments.

 .. highlight:: yaml

-`conf/ampel-contrib-PROJECTNAME` should contain at least a top-level configuration file named ampel.yaml (or ampel.json if in JSON format), containining at least the definitions of your channels and any custom units you may have.
+``conf/ampel-contrib-PROJECTNAME`` should contain at least a top-level configuration file named ampel.yaml, containining at least the definitions of your channels and any custom units you may have.
 For example::

   channel: